A Charmed Life - Cover

 “That’s what I did to the last loser I dated, Sir.”

-Mrs. Noke smiled while her husband left the room.
-She looked like a girl of nineteen when she did.
-She once told Jeff that’s how old she’d been when she met the dashing Captain Edgar Noke in 1945.
-Mrs. Noke still had a hint of that smile as Ambulance Thirteen started its fifteen-minute ride to Riverside Hospital’s dialysis unit.
+Mrs. Noke smiled as he left the room.
+She looked like a girl of nineteen as she did; she told Jeff that’s how old she’d been when she met the dashing Captain Edgar Noke in 1945.
+She still had a hint of that smile as Ambulance Thirteen started its fifteen minute ride to Riverside Hospital’s dialysis unit.

-Jeff chuckled.
 “What a difference a decade makes, Ma’am.
-Ten years ago, I couldn’t get a girl to say my name if I tripped her in the hallway.
-Since high school, the other events in my life have been direct results of deciding to change how I was in 1983.
+Ten years ago I couldn’t have gotten a girl to say my name if I tripped her in the hallway!
+The other events in my life since high school have been direct results of deciding to change how I was in 1983.
 These ladies...?
 The Fates have smiled on me.”

-“Jeff,” Mrs. Noke said, looking at him like she was explaining something significant to one of her grandchildren, “you don’t think that they’re all part of your life for the same reason?
+“Jeff,” Mrs. Noke said, looking at him like she was explaining something very important to one of her grandchildren, “you don’t think that they’re all part of your life for the same reason?
 They’re there because of who you are.”

 “You interested in any overtime on the Fourth of July?
-Overtime pay plus double-time for a holiday?”
+Overtime pay plus double-time for the holiday?”

 “Free money?
 Ah, yeah!
-The hardware store where I work part-time will be closed that day.
-So I wouldn’t lose hours there.”
+The hardware store I work at part-time will be closed that day, so I wouldn’t be missing work there.”

 “You’re working two jobs?
-You’ve been working here less than a month, and you’re already adjusting to EMS life?”
+You’ve been working here less than a month and you’re already adjusting to EMS life?”
+Jeff laughed.

 “I’ll bet!
-Anyway, the overtime would be in your hometown of Enfield.
-The town’s asked for a truck to cover so their fire department ambulance could participate in their planned events.
-Since you’re from Enfield, you might be interested.
-I also figured you would know how to find the addresses of any calls you get better than the rest of us.”
+Anyway, the overtime would be in your home town of Enfield.
+The town’s asked for a truck to cover so their fire department ambulance can take part in the events they have planned that day.
+I figured since you’re from Enfield, you might be interested and would know your way around if you get any calls.”

-“Yeah, I’m interested!
+“Yeah, definitely!
 I’ve never seen the town do this before.”

-“Something new that the Select Board wants to try.
-I think the Sheriff’s Department, the State Police, and the other fire departments in the area are going to help out, too.”
+“Something new that the Selectmen want to try.
+I think the sheriff’s departments, the State Police and the other fire departments in the area are going to help out, too.”

-With July 4th falling on a Saturday this year, the towns in the valley would hold a weekend-long celebration by spreading their celebrations out.
-However, Enfield was the town holding their celebrations on the actual holiday.
+With July Fourth falling on a Saturday this year, the towns in the valley were having a weekend-long celebration by spreading their celebrations out.
+Enfield was the town holding their celebrations on the actual holiday.

 “What time do we have to be in Enfield that day?”